Sah-Nikhil/Writups-Cryptonite/README.md

 ## Steps taken

-- Since we are searching for a string here, we need to use the grep command.
+1. Since we are searching for a string here, we need to use the grep command.
     - `grep "millionth" data.txt`

-  This gives an output that shows the line containing the word 'millionth' in the text file data.txt and provides the password for the next level.
+2. output shows the line containing the word *millionth* in the text file ***data.txt*** and provides the <a href='TESKZC0XvTetK0S9xNwm25STk5iWrBvP'>password</a> for the next level.

+## Issues Faced

+### Mitigation steps

 # Level 9

 ## Steps taken

-- The grep command does not give us any option of counting the occurrence of a particular line of text.
-Thus, looking at the given set of possible useful commands, uniq catches the eye.
-However, according to uniq's description, we can only filter adjacent matching lines using this command.
-Hence we need to sort the data first.
-This gives us the first possibility of our command:
+1. used **uniq**
+2. we can filter adjacent matching lines using this command.
+3. Hence we sort the data first.
+4. command used:
 - `cat data.txt | sort | uniq`

+## Issues faced
+>grep does not give any option of counting the occurrence of a particular line of text.
-  But this doesn't work because if we give no options with the uniq command, matching lines are merged to the first occurrence.
-Hence we use it along with the -u option which prints unique lines.
+>upon using `cat data.txt | sort | uniq` desired result isnt shown (buttload of results shown) because if no options are given with the uniq command, matching lines are merged to the first occurrence.

+### Mitigation steps
+>use **uniq** along with the *-u* option which prints unique lines.
 - `cat data.txt | sort | uniq -u`

-  And we get our password!
+>This give the desired <a href='EN632PlfYiZbn3PhVK3XOGSlNInNE00t'> password</a>

 # Level 10

 ## Steps taken

-- We first need to find human-readable strings in the file.
-For this, we use the strings command, which can extract human-readable text.
-The string also needs to have '=' in it, so to search for '=' in a string, we use the grep command.
-Thus our final command will look like:
+1. find human-readable strings in the file.
+2. use the **strings** command, which extracts human-readable text.
+3. ##### The string also needs to have '=' in it
+4. to search for '=' in a string use the **grep** command.
+5. final command =
 - `strings data.txt | grep "="`

-  When we do this, we get a list of strings with '=' sign in them, and we can easily find the one that starts with multiple '=' signs, and that is our password.
+6. upon execution of this command the result is a list of strings with '=' sign in them,
+7. one that starts with multiple '=' signs, is our <a href='G7w8LIi6J3kTb8A7j9LgrywtEUlyyp6s'>password</a>.

+## Issues faced

+### Mitigation steps

 # Level 11

 ## Steps taken

-- The clue clearly mentions base64 encoded data, hence the first thing that strikes is the base64 decode command.
+1. As per clue -> data is base64 encoded.
+hence use **base64 decode** command.
-- We then use `cat data.txt | base64 -d` command to get the desired output.
+2. Then use `cat data.txt | base64 -d` command to get the desired output:
+` The password is **6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM** `

 # Level 12

 ## Steps taken

-- This is a case of position rotation, more specifically the Rot 13 cipher, which is a special case of Caesar cipher.
-Hence we need to use the 'tr' command.
-- The tr command is a UNIX command-line utility for translating or deleting characters.
+1. **Position rotation**
-- Hence we first cat out the file and then pipe it to the tr command, which does the cipher decoding.
+2. first cat out the file and then pipe it to the tr command, which does the cipher decoding.
 - `cat data.txt | tr a-zA-Z n-za-mN-ZA-M`
+3. this gives the required output: `The password is JVNBBFSmZwKKOP0XbFXOoW8chDz5yVRv`

+***NOTE:***
-Gives us the required output.
-Here a-z represents lowercase input, A-Z represents uppercase input, and n-za-m is the corresponding lowercase output [a+13 characters is n, and this is a symbolic way of writing all letters without actually having to list them individually. n-za-m means letters from n to z and then a to m].
+a-z represents lowercase and A-Z represents uppercase input(s) respectively, and n-za-m is the corresponding lowercase output [a+13 characters is n, and this is a symbolic way of writing all letters without actually having to list them individually. n-za-m means letters from n to z and then a to m].

+## Issues faced
+> Understanding what is a Rot13 cipher -> a special case of Caesar cipher.

+### Mitigation steps
+> used the 'tr' command.
+    > The tr command is a UNIX command-line utility for translating or deleting characters.